iiotntust/1121robot/3D CAD Assets/README.md

 ## Blueprints for corresponding CAD models
-The respective CAD models used in excersizes #1 and #2 have been provided for you within the *"PDF"* subdirectory.
+The respective CAD models used in exercises #1 and #2 have been provided for you within the *"PDF"* subdirectory.

 ## Fusion 360 CAD models
 The original files were created using Autodesk Fusion 360 (*For Education*).
-Feelm free to download, copy and customise the designs as you wish.*
+Feel free to download, copy and customize the designs as you wish.*